Composite number

 A composite number is a positive integer that can be formed by multiplying two smaller positive integers.
-Equivalently, it is a positive integer that has at least one divisor other than 1 and itself.
-Every positive integer is composite, prime, or the unit 1, so the composite numbers are exactly the numbers that are not prime and not a unit.

-For example, the integer 14 is a composite number because it is the product of the two smaller integers 2 × 7.
-Likewise, the integers 2 and 3 are not composite numbers because each of them can only be divided by one and itself.
+Accordingly it is a positive integer that has at least one divisor other than 1 and itself.
+Every positive integer is composite, prime, or the unit 1, so the composite numbers are exactly the natural numbers that are not prime and not a unit.
+E.g., the integer 14 is a composite number because it is the product of the two smaller integers 2 × 7 but the integers 2 and 3 are not because each can only be divided by one and itself.

 The composite numbers up to 150 are: